Zulip supports a feature called “typing indicators.”

 The clients for “receiving users” receive events and conditionally show typing indicators, depending on where the clients are narrowed.

-When a “writing user” starts to compose a message, the client
+When a “writing user” starts to compose a message, the client app

-sends a request to
+sends a request to an endpoint called

-POST /typing with an
+/json/typing with an

-that facilitates this is called
+function that facilitates this is called

 We have a small state machine in

-then we send a request to
+input, then we send a request with an

-POST /register response.
-We also immediately send “stop”
+stop.
+We also send

-notification when the user explicitly aborts composing a message
+“stop” messages when the user explicitly aborts composing a message

 by closing the compose box (or other actions).